superdin-inc/Disteroid/README.md

 Different between modules and commands is commands loads using discord.js command loader, but modules are loaded globally.
 Syntax are the same, but how you code it is different

-To start making a new module :
+To start making a new module,

-1. Create folder named `modules` and create a new file `example.js`, put this snippet in,
+Create folder named `modules` and create a new file `example.js`, put this snippet in,
 ```js
 module.exports = {
     data: {